ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-smooth-refraction-approximation-layered-model.md

 f_{s1}^{\ast}\left(\omega_{i}\rightarrow\omega_{o}\right) \cos\theta_{i} + f_{s2}^{\ast}\left(\omega_{i}\rightarrow\omega_{o}\right) \cos\theta_{i}
 $$

-It would not be *very* reasonable to try to derive a sampling strategy directly for the sum formula because the components are general functions which can be hard to sample even as stand-alone functions and which we have little information about anyway.
-We will instead build the overall sampling strategy on top of the already existing strategies $p_1^{\ast}​$ and $p_2^{\ast}​$ just by blending them together.
-If we can sample and evaluate both $p_1^{\ast}​$ and $p_2^{\ast}​$, it is easy to sample and evaluate a weighted average of the two
+It would not be reasonable to try to derive a sampling strategy directly for the sum formula because its components are general functions which can be hard to sample even separately and which we have little information about anyway.
+We will instead build the overall sampling strategy on top of the already existing strategies $p_1^{\ast}$ and $p_2^{\ast}$ by blending them together.

+If we can sample and evaluate both $p_1^{\ast}$ and $p_2^{\ast}$, it is easy to sample and evaluate a weighted average of the two
 $$
 p = w_{1}p_{1}^{\ast} * w_{2}p_{2}^{\ast}
 $$

 given that weights $w_1$ and $w_2$ are normalized (their sum equals 1).
-The main question *then* is how to choose the weights to make the resulting PDF as proportional to whole $f_{s}$ as possible.
+The question is how to choose the weights to make the resulting PDF as proportional to whole $f_{s}$ as possible.
 Ideally, the weights should be proportional to the integrals of respective components and the overall strategy would then be as good as the partial ones.
 The problem is that the integrals are in general hard to evaluate precisely so we have to resort to an approximation.

 #### Outer layer integral

-On the outer layer, the light is either reflected from or refracted through the layers micro-facets.
+On the outer layer, the light is either reflected from or refracted through the layer's micro-facets.
 We will approximate the amount of reflected light just by the Fresnel reflection coefficient of a smooth interface:

 $$
 I_{1} = F\left(\theta_{o}\right)